Tips for purchasing and viewing:

 This training is designed to provide enough information for attendees to determine if they would like to seriously pursue proposal development and provides the tools to help begin the process.

-Do you know about Michigan’s SBIR/STTR Assistance Program?
 The Michigan SBIR/STTR Assistance Program provides SBIR/STTR training and proposal development services to technology companies with most costs covered by a state grant.
 The program is managed by BBCetc.